(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

-Overhead costs are legitimate costs of conducting the business of the University.
+Overhead costs are legitimate costs of conducting the business of the University of Washington.
 Failure to recognize and properly apportion overhead costs results in hidden subsidies to some programs or users.
 While the University may wish to subsidize certain programs as a matter of policy, these subsidy decisions should be explicit and considered in the biennial budget process.
-Grants Information Memoranda 13 and 22 (GIM 13 and GIM 22) apply to overhead charges on sponsored agreements.
+Grants Information Memoranda 13 applies to overhead charges on sponsored agreements.

 The University intends to recover the following types of overhead costs: